 Lifestyle factors and daily activities determine the best type of lens for a person receiving cataract surgery.
 They will need to discuss this with their eye surgeon and remain aware of the extra costs associated with more advanced lenses.

 To determine potential out-of-pocket costs, a person should ask the following questions before their surgery:

 - Does the doctor accept Medicare?

 - Will the surgery take place in a hospital or at a surgical center?

 - Will the procedure take place on an inpatient or outpatient basis?

-- Which medications are the doctor likely to prescribe ahead of and following surgery?
+- Which medications are the doctor likely to prescribe before and after surgery?

-It is also good practice to ask for the Medicare code for the procedure, as this will help you more accurately define coverage through this online tool, provided by Medicare.
+It is also good practice to ask for the Medicare code for the procedure, as this will help a person more accurately determine coverage through this online tool.

-However, the cost of cataract surgery can vary across state lines and based on individual needs.
-For example, it may cost more depending on the type of procedure and whether the surgery takes place in an outpatient surgical center or a hospital.
+However, the cost of cataract surgery can vary among states and individuals.
+For example, it may cost more depending on the type of procedure a person undergoes and whether the surgery takes place at an outpatient surgical center or a hospital.

-Individual surgeon fees also vary, which may affect the totalcost of the procedure.
-The type of lens implant also changes the price.
+Surgeon fees also vary, which may affect the total cost of the procedure.
+In addition, the type of lens implant changes the price.